To provide you with the best experience, cookies are used on this site. Find out more here.

 Sculptor: Andy Edwards, Phil Hardaker.
 A steel sculpture inspired by the lifecycle of the Mayfly located in the beautiful surroundings of Burslem park.

-8. Add Roy Sproson to your Itinerary
+18. Add Light of the City to your Itinerary

 Address: